Sciss/JWave/README.md

 __Note:__ This fork takes the [original source code](https://github.com/cscheiblich/JWave) by Christian Scheiblich and adds an sbt build file, so that I can publish an artifact on Maven Central.
-For technical reasons, the artifact group is 'de.sciss', but the class structure remains the same.
+For technical reasons, the artifact group is 'de.sciss'.
+The package structure was changed from `math.jwave` to `jwave`, because it collides with `scala.math` and is not a proper top-level domain anyway.

 The artifact is

-    "de.sciss" % "jwave" % "1.0.0"
+    "de.sciss" % "jwave" % "1.0.2"

 Below is the original README: